rrenomeron/ublue-tr/README.md

 [Project Bluefin](https://projectbluefin.io) operating
 system with custom modifications.

-Currently, it's a way for me to experiment with an atomic operating system and adapt it to my (non-work) workflows.
-Or maybe to adapt my personal workflows to The Way of the Container.
-In the future, it might become the standard install for my personal devices.
+Currently, I am in the process of migrating my personal Linux devices to these images from Ubuntu and/or Pop!_OS.

 Features common to both images:

-- Google Chrome RPM installed (albeit in a complicated manner) and set as default browser
+- Google Chrome RPM installed and set as default browser
 - [Variety](https://peterlevi.com/variety/) wallpaper changer (installed as RPM for now)
 - Clocks set to AM/PM view with Weekday Display
 - Curated selection of Flatpak apps
 - ``<CTRL><ALT>t`` opens a terminal
+- Single click to open items in Nautilus
+- Use smaller icons in Nautilus icon view
+- Sort directories first in Nautilus and GTK file choosers
 - Dark styles enabled by default
+- System76 wallpaper collection

 For the Silverblue Images (``ghcr.io/rrenomeron/ublue-tr``):